rollins-cms/cms330-spr20/syllabus.md

 If you or your team disagree with a grade you've received on an assignment, you must let me know within one week of the assignment being returned.

+## Final Exam
+This course **will** have a final exam on **Thursday April 30, 11am-1pm.**  This time and date is set by the College and is not changeable.
+Do not make plans to leave campus before the final exam.
+Should you miss the exam, you will be required to submit documentation about the emergency circumstances which required you to miss the exam.

 ## Sprints (tentative and subject to change):
 * Sprint 0: Basic C programming (review), Github management (review), course overview
 * Sprint 1: Virtualization I - Processor